localdevices/libre360/provisioning/setup_pi.md

 ### Physical wiring

-You may want to set up a nice clean wiring harness to connect the GNSS receiver to the Raspberry Pi Zero (or other Raspberry Pi).
-Here's an example with an Ardusimple connected to a Zero.
+You will need to connect the serial communication and power pins on the GNSS receiver to the Raspberry Pi Zero (or other Raspberry Pi).
+Here's an example with an Ardusimple connected to a Zero (note: this cable harness was made with a kit of DuPont connecters and a crimper, which is the way to go if you are doing more than a little of this).

 ![Pi_wiring](Photos/Pi_wiring.jpg)
 ![ublox_wiring](Photos/ublox_wiring.jpg)
 ![Pi_and_ublox_wiring](Photos/Pi_and_ublox_wiring.jpg)

+*TODO: photo of Ardusimple with header soldered onto PPS pin and connected to an appropriate Pi GPIO pin*

 ### TimeServer